robenkleene/sidewinder/readme.md

 # Euclidean Sequencer

 An Euclidean Sequencer in Max for Live.
-Four pulses (notes) positioned as equidistant as possible in eleven steps:
+Example with four pulses (notes) positioned as equidistant as possible in eleven steps:

 <img src="source/assets/euclidean_sequencer.png" alt="Animation" height="193">

 The [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) computes greatest common divisor of two numbers.
-Godfried Toussaint is credited for discovering it's musical applications, publishing ["The Euclidean Algorithm Generates Traditional Musical Rhythms"](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf).
+Godfried Toussaint discovered its musical applications and published them in ["The Euclidean Algorithm Generates Traditional Musical Rhythms"](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf).
 Applied to music, the algorithm takes `k` pulses (notes) and distributes them as equidistant as possible in `n` steps.

-It turns out that equidistant distribution of notes is a key to creating musical rhythms.
-An extraordinary number of traditional rhythms can be generated using this process, as the [Example Rhythms](#example-rhythms).
+It turns out that equidistant distribution is a key to creating rhythms that are inherently musical.
+An extraordinary number of traditional rhythms can be generated through this simple process, see the [Example Rhythms](#example-rhythms) section.

 ## Installation

-It's implemented as a [Max Package](https://docs.cycling74.com/max7/vignettes/packages).
-The best way to install it is to `git` clone it into your Packages folder.
+This is a [Max Package](https://docs.cycling74.com/max7/vignettes/packages).
+The best way to install it is to simply `git clone` this repo it into your Max Packages folder.

 ## JavaScript Implementation

-Included in the repository are two JavaScript implementations of the algorithm (both annotated in [Literate CoffeeScript](http://coffeescript.org/#literate)):
+Two JavaScript implementations of the algorithm are included (annotated as [Literate CoffeeScript](http://coffeescript.org/#literate)):

-* [`bjorklund.litcoffee`](source/src/coffee/bjorklund.litcoffee): This version follows the algorithm verbatim as described in ["Structural properties of Euclidean rhythms"](http://student.ulb.ac.be/~ptaslaki/publications/structuralProperties.pdf), but it also gets slightly different results than the examples listed in Toussaint's other paper.
+* [`bjorklund.litcoffee`](source/src/coffee/bjorklund.litcoffee): This follows the description of the algorithm verbatim from ["Structural properties of Euclidean rhythms"](http://student.ulb.ac.be/~ptaslaki/publications/structuralProperties.pdf), but it also gets slightly different results than the examples listed in Toussaint's other paper.
 * [`toussaint.litcoffee`](source/src/coffee/toussaint.litcoffee): This version is slightly more elegant, and it's corrected to get identical results to the examples listed in ["The Euclidean Algorithm Generates Traditional Musical Rhythms"](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf).

-The `toussaint` version is used by the sequencer by default.
+The sequencer uses the `toussaint` version by default.

 ## Example Rhythms